Ghanaians: Women

 In Ghanaian society polygyny – marriages in which men are permitted to have more than one wife at the same time – has been traditionally practised, especially among well-to-do Ghanaian men.
 Among matrilineal groups, such as the Akan, married women continued to reside at their maternal homes.
 Meals prepared by the wife would be carried to the husband at his maternal house.
 In polygynous situations, visitation schedules would be arranged.
 The separate living patterns reinforced the idea that each spouse is subject to the authority of a different household head, and because spouses are always members of different lineages, each is ultimately subject to the authority of the senior men of his or her lineage.
 The wife, as an outsider in the husband's family, would not inherit any of his property, other than that granted to her by her husband as gifts in token appreciation of years of devotion.
 The children from this matrilineal marriage would be expected to inherit from their mother's family.
-Today, the percentage of women in polygynous marriages in Ghana's rural areas (23.9 per cent) is almost double that of women in Ghana's urban areas (12.4 per cent).
+Today, the percentage of women in polygynous marriages in Ghana's rural areas (23.9%) is almost double that of women in Ghana's urban areas (12.4%).
 The age group with the most women in polygynous marriages is 45–49, followed by the 15–19 age group and the 40–44 group.
 Rates of polygynous marriages decrease as education level and wealth level increase.

-During 2008–2012, the national literacy rate for women aged 15–24 was 83.2 per cent, only slightly lower than that for males of the same age group (88.3 per cent).
+During 2008–2012, the national literacy rate for women aged 15–24 was 83.2%, only slightly lower than that for males of the same age group (88.3%).
 However, literacy rates fluctuate across Ghana country and socioeconomic statuses.
-By regions of Ghana, literacy rates for females range from 44 per cent to 81 per cent.
-Women living at the highest socioeconomic status exhibit the highest literacy rates at 85 per cent, while only 31 per cent of women living at the lowest socioeconomic status are literate.
-Over the timespan of 2008–12, 4 per cent more females were enrolled in preschool than males.
-Net enrolment and attendance ratios for primary school were both about the same for males and females, net enrollment standing at about 84 per cent and net attendance at about 73 per cent.
-Enrolment in secondary school for females was slightly lower than for males (44.4 per cent vs. 48.1 per cent), but female attendance was higher by about the same difference (39.7 per cent vs. 43.6 per cent).
+By regions of Ghana, literacy rates for females range from 44% to 81%.
+Women living at the highest socioeconomic status exhibit the highest literacy rates at 85%, while only 31% of women living at the lowest socioeconomic status are literate.
+Over the timespan of 2008–12, there were 4% more females enrolled in preschool than males.
+Net enrolment and attendance ratios for primary school were both about the same for males and females, net enrollment standing at about 84% and net attendance at about 73%.
+Enrolment in secondary school for females was slightly lower than for males (44.4% vs. 48.1%), but female attendance was higher by about the same difference (39.7% vs. 43.6%).